SS W. L. Steed: Commercial service

 Soon after release from the Navy service, W. L. Steed was allocated to McAllister Bros. while still remaining under USSB control.
 The tanker entered oil carrying service between Mexican ports of Tampico, Tuxpan and Puerto Lobos and the US ports in the Northeast in June 1919 and remained in it through early spring 1920.
 On March 25, 1920, the tanker was sold by USSB to Pan American Petroleum and Transport Co. for US$749,861.34 and was put under control of its subsidiary, Mexican Petroleum Co.
 Following the transfer the ship arrived at Galveston on April 9 to undergo repairs and maintenance, but instead was sent back to Tampico to load another cargo of oil to be delivered to New York.

 During one of these trips, on May 25, 1920, W. L. Steed was leaving the Huasteca Dock on the Pánuco River fully loaded with petroleum products.
 While maneuvering in the river in an attempt to make a U-turn, the steamer damaged her rudder and as a result came into collision with tank barge Portsmouth being towed by steam tug Hulver up river for loading.
 The damage to the barge was limited to her rigging, and the tanker suffered only minor damage to her railings and stern flagpole.
 After undergoing temporary repairs at Tampico, the vessel sailed to New York where she entered a drydock in July for permanent repairs.
 The vessel continued transporting oil from Mexico to various Gulf ports, such as Galveston, Port Eads and New Orleans as well as petroleum products from the Gulf to the Northeast ports of New York, Baltimore and Philadelphia through early part of 1925.

 Following a continuing decline in Mexican oilfields production, W. L. Steed was reassigned to the California to East coast route.
 The tanker transited through the Panama Canal for the first time on her new route on March 14, 1925, and returned on April 7 carrying 9,000 tons of gasoline from San Pedro to New Orleans.
 The vessel largely continued carrying gasoline from West coast refineries to various East coast ports through 1929 with occasional trips to Tampico.

-In July 1929 Standard Oil of Indiana announced their intent to acquire Pan American Petroleum & Transport Co. and by late October they accumulated over 50% of the stock of the company, and extended their holding to 80% by January 1930.
-After becoming a subsidiary of Standard Oil, Pan American continued operating as a separate entity until 1932.
+On March 26, 1925 a syndicate including Standard Oil of Indiana acquired a controlling interest in Pan American Petroleum & Transport.
+Standard of Indiana soon bought out the other members of the syndicate and by 1930 had absorbed over 90% of the outstanding common stock of Pan American.

+In 1932, Standard of Indiana sold Pan American's foreign properties (the core of which were oil production assets in Mexico and Venezuela and the tanker fleet) to the Standard Oil of New Jersey in the form of a new subsidiary (Pan American Foreign Corp), which was merged into Jersey Standard in 1936.
 During these transitional times, W. L. Steed was employed on new route carrying oil from Aruba to the ports on the Gulf and East coast of United States and continued serving it for almost two years.